 The aftermath of a stroke can be traumatic, but the injured brain is resilient.
 Therefore, your senior loved one will likely recoup some functional loss, and there’s plenty you can do to expedite recovery.
-La Mesa elderly in-home care experts at Coast Care Partners discuss a few ways family caregivers can manage the changes caused by stroke.
+La Mesa home care experts at Coast Care Partners discuss a few ways family caregivers can manage the changes caused by stroke.

 Ease Communication Difficulties

 Stroke survivors with left-sided brain damage may have difficulty speaking, understanding speech, and using appropriate words.
 You may need to rely on nonverbal communication.
 Use hand gestures, point at objects, and take the help of visual aids such as pictures, alphabet boards, and charts.
 Also, try to follow routines.
 When your loved one can anticipate activities, there’s less need to communicate.
 When speech is necessary, keep your phrases short, and be patient while awaiting responses.

 Provide ample space to navigate around furniture and through the home.
 Reduce fall risk by eliminating floor clutter and area rugs.
 To prevent falls on stairs, have your loved one use a bathroom and bedroom on the ground floor.
 In the bathroom, install grab bars on the walls and place a shower chair in the tub.
 Around the toilet, mount grab bars or safety railings.
 If the existing toilet is too low, add a raised one.